alexSFfeng/StickiePlus/README.md

 ### Miscellaneous
 This project is meant for organizing user's schedule and is free for modifying and using.

+To use: Download jar file and put into local folder; saved data would be generated in the folder where Stickie+.jar is located.

 ### Acknowledgement
 This project is develop using Eclipse, Java swing, and an external library (JCalendar).